AnWiercze/NanopoReaTA/README.md

 #### Gene counts

 The table on the lefthand side lists all the genes annotated in the loaded GTF file.
-One can search and select several genes of interest via double click on the table entry.
+One can search and select several genes of interest via click on the table entry.
 Once a gene is selected it will occur on the table at the right hand side.
 By clicking the submit genes button, the analysis will start.
 A median of ratio normalization via DESeq2 will be performed and the user can plot the raw and normalized counts per condition as Dot-, Violin- or Boxplot.

 <p align="center"><img src="Gifs/Selected_Genes.gif"  width="80%"></p>

 #### Gene Body coverage

-The Gene selection functions similar as in [Gene counts](#gene-counts), but only one gene can be selected each time.
+Here, one gene can be selected for gene body coverage analysis each time.
+The gene selection functions similar as in [Gene counts](#gene-counts).
 After the gene selection is submitted, the percentage of coverage for a gene divided into 100 percentiles is shown sample- and group-wise (=mean).
 The calculation is based on the RSeQC script for gene body coverage analysis (https://rseqc.sourceforge.net/).

 ### Differential Expression Analysis
-Countfiles for gene- or transcriptome-wise analysis have to be updated manually on demnand.
-After each iteration please click on one of the buttons to either update gene (DESeq2-based) or transcript (DESeq2-, DRIM-Seq and DEXSeq based) data.
-Please make sure, the sequencing ran long enough to show low inner variabilities in the expression pattern.
-After pressing the button a differential expression analysis is executed.
-This may take around 5 minutes, depending on the size of the dataset.
+In the Differential Expression Analysis tab, the user can run three different analyses: Differential Gene Expression (DGE), Differential Transcript Expression (DTE) and Differential Transcript Usage (DTU) by clicking the respective button.
+Note that these analyses do not update automatically when processing will be started again and new data is generated.
+That means that after stopping the preprocessing pipeline again, the analyses buttons need to be pressed to analyse latest input files (like counts files).
+Once the analysis is completed, the user will be linked to the respective analysis output tab (may take a few minutes).

 #### Gene-level analysis (DGE with DESeq2)
 Differential gene expression analysis will be performed and the following visualizations are shown:
-- A table of all differential expressed genes
+- A table of all differentially expressed genes
 - PCA analysis
 - Volcano plot (DGE)
 - Sample-2-Sample plot
-- Heatmap of the top 20 differential expressed genes based on p-adjusted
+- Heatmap of the top 20 differentially expressed genes based on p-adjusted

 <p align="center"><img src="Gifs/PCA.gif"  width="80%"></p>
 <p align="center"><img src="Gifs/Volcano Plots_DGE.gif"  width="85%"></p>